Tourists dismayed that Lincoln home closed by fed shutdown

 #ReadLocal

-Parks tells the State Journal-Register they were trying "to re-create our family memory."
+"We were trying to recreate our family memory," Park told The State Journal-Register .
+"We're trying to make a family story, but now it's closed."

-Downtown Springfield Inc.'s executive director, Lisa Clemmons Stott, says the government shutdown is bad news for tourism.
+Downtown Springfield Inc. executive director Lisa Clemmons Stott said the government shutdown is bad news for local tourism as the Lincoln Home attracts about 200,000 visitors a year.

+"Being one of our most important sites, it does take a toll," she said.

+Built in 1839 and first occupied by the Lincolns in 1844, the two-story house is where Lincoln lived with his wife, Mary, and their sons, Robert, Eddie, Willie and Tad while the future president worked as a Springfield lawyer and launched his political career.

 Comments